How to Keep Your Personal & Corporate Information Secure at the Airport

 Not all hacks involve elaborate tech schemes.
 A fraudster with malicious intentions can simply look over your shoulder to capture your usernames and passwords.
 If you take your credit card out to make an online purchase, it’s easy for them to take out their phone and snap a quick photo without being seen.

-Before using your connected devices, take a look around and make sure you are in a secure location without prying eyes.
+Before using your connected devices, look around and make sure you are in a secure location without prying eyes.